-Joseph Albernaz’s essay “Without Task: Abdication, Race and Relation in Mary Shelley’s The Last Man” shifts the collection’s focus to British Romanticism, with an examination of the way Shelley’s novel questions the supposedly universal category of “Man” by charting an “end of Man” that is post-universal.
+Joseph Albernaz’s essay “Without Task: Abdication, Race, and Relation in Mary Shelley’s The Last Man” shifts the collection’s focus to British Romanticism with an examination of the way Shelley’s novel questions the supposedly universal category of “Man” by charting an “end of Man” that is postuniversal.
 Grounding his analysis in long-standing critiques of “Man” as a universal category, as well as more recent critical race theory that understands this category as constituted by its racial and gendered gradations and exclusions, Albernaz reads Shelley’s novel as an investigation into the possibility of a form of community that would not be predicated exclusively on a “shared humanity.”
 Since the plague in the novel that ravages the globe undoes all the usual logics of human sovereignty or mastery, human progress and human futurity, Albernaz sees the novel as an exploration of the “end” of Man in another sense: the end of a universal category capable of generating solidarity with that which it excludes.
 What happens, Shelley’s novel seems to ask, in the absence of any goal or telos concerning humanity or its future?
-Albernaz’s response to this question shows that The Last Man opens a space for what he calls a form of “relational life” that no longer has any telos or task, and that eschews any sovereignty predicated on shared belonging to a universal category that is both racially exclusive and falsely universal.
+Albernaz’s response to this question shows that The Last Man opens a space for what he calls a form of “relational life” that no longer has any telos or task and that eschews any sovereignty predicated on shared belonging to a category that is both racially exclusive and falsely universal.
 Focusing his analysis on a key scene in the novel where the main character, Lionel Verney, is potentially exposed to the deadly virus when he comes to the aid of one of its victims—a black man dying from its effects—Albernaz contends that this scene, rather than appealing to some humanity they both share, presents a renunciation of the privileges of the universal category “Man” that the main character does not share with the other.
-In Albernaz’s account, this scene presents most sharply what is at work in oblique ways throughout the novel: an entanglement with an other who, in this case, is “a (non)-person marked by slavery” and therefore by radical de-humanization.
+In Albernaz’s account, this scene presents most sharply what is at work in oblique ways throughout the novel: an entanglement with an other who, in this case, is “a (non)-person marked by slavery” and therefore by radical dehumanization.
 For Albernaz, this possibility points forward to a landscape without man that instead contains a solidarity with others whose otherness is no longer filtered through the category of the human and all its particular others, human or otherwise.